the-vaan-group/squad-1/squad-processes-doc.md

-# Squad 3 Processes
+# Squad Processes

-Welcome to Squad 3!
 This document captures processes and, high-level ways of working between the engineers.
 Our goal is to promote collaboration and communication; avoiding working in silos as much as possible.

 ## Implementation posts